 Hydrochlorothiazide and captopril may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; severe stomach pain; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; severe stomach pain; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

 - eye pain, vision problems;

-- swelling, weight gain, feeling short of breath; or
+- swelling, weight gain, shortness of breath;

-Less serious side effects may include:
+Common side effects may include: